 - Enable 28 religious leaders, together with 196 youth leaders, to create alternative messages for diversity and tolerance on social media, reaching 1,894,277 people.

-- Empower women leaders in 22 villages to engage their village government leaders on the need for inclusive local level development plans.
+- Empowered women leaders in 22 villages to engage their village government leaders on the need for inclusive local level development plans.

 Our commitment in Indonesia to promote religious tolerance is part of the “Freedom of Religion and Belief” programme (2018-2021) that Mensen met een Missie is implementing in Kenya, Pakistan and Indonesia.
 This programme is supported by the Ministry of Foreign Affairs of the Netherlands.